mrc-ide/individual/joss/paper.md

 EpiModel [@Jenness:2018] is perhaps the closest R software we have reviewed, allowing simulation of highly detailed discrete time models on networks, using functionality from the statnet [@Handcock:statnet] project for network classes and algorithms.
-However the simulation API requires some time to become familiar with, and due to the focus on networks, `individual` can be easier to get started with for other types of models (or vector borne diseases).
-In addition the C++ interface of `individual` allows more straightforward manipulation of its underlying data structures, whereas the network package [@Butts:2008] which is the basis for EpiModel uses a less well documented C API.
+However due to its focus on networks, `individual` may be easier to get started with for other types of models (or vector borne diseases).
+In addition it does not offer an interface for compiled code.

-Why we're awesome:

-individual is great compared to non-R software because you can use anything else in R as part of your model, including R's support for rasters, networks, data tables, etc etc

-individual is great compared to R software because it allows execution of arbitrary R code within the updating processes, and provides an Rcpp interface for advanced users to link to for writing their own C++ process, potentially linking to outside C++ libraries.
-We also don't have restrictions on the types of functions allowed for infection (e.g.; mass action).

 # Overview